brycewray/eleventy_solo/src/posts/2019/04/publish-or-perish.md

 There are oodles of sites that sell custom domains.
 The one I personally prefer is [Namecheap](https://namecheap.com), but choose the one you want.
 Try to buy a reasonably short one if you can, but mainly just buy one.
 By default, your chosen domain provider will usually give you preliminary, standby hosting, but that's not important; you'll soon be having it point to what you're about to have. (**Note**: To do that pointing, keep the domain provider's browser window/tab open while you proceed to the next step.)

-Now that your Hugo site's files are out in a remote repo and you have a domain for them, it's time to introduce you to the place where all this will become a real Web site.
+Now that your Hugo site's files are out in a remote repo and you have a domain for them, it's time to introduce you to the place where all this will become a real website.

 ### Step 6f: Put the site on Netlify

-[Netlify](https://www.netlify.com) hosts SSG sites for free on a highly advanced, eerily fast, [CDN](https://www.webopedia.com/TERM/C/CDN.html)-driven setup and makes it extremely easy to get your content from your remote repo to a real, live Web site, especially once you've completed the setup I'm about to describe.
+[Netlify](https://www.netlify.com) hosts SSG sites for free on a highly advanced, eerily fast, [CDN](https://www.webopedia.com/TERM/C/CDN.html)-driven setup and makes it extremely easy to get your content from your remote repo to a real, live website, especially once you've completed the setup I'm about to describe.

 The first thing to do is [set up a free Netlify account](https://app.netlify.com/signup).
 Choose to do it through your newly created Bitbucket account, which will make the rest of this even easier.
 When Bitbucket prompts you to **authorize** Netlify to use it, let it do so.